Sexual Assault, Dating/Domestic Violence, & Stalking

 CARE offers state certified advocates to help survivors of interpersonal violence navigate their options, provides them with support, connects them with resources on-campus or within the community, and serve as a trusted point of contact throughout the whole process.
 After experiencing a traumatic event like a sexual assault, incident of intimate partner violence, or stalking, a survivor might not know what their options are.
 Confidential advocacy meetings with CARE allow the survivor to seek emotional, academic, housing, medical, reporting, and/or financial support and guidance.

 CARE advocates are available to students impacted by interpersonal violence, and their friends and families by dialing the CARE Advocacy Line at 805-893-4613.
-CARE is a service of the Women, Gender & Sexuality Equity department, located on the first floor of the Student Resource Building.
-The center is open M-F 10am-7pm.
-For more information on CARE programs and services, call (805) 893-3778 or visit http://wgse.sa.ucsb.edu.
+CARE is located on the second floor of the Student Resource Building in Suite 2145.
+The office is open M-F 9am-4:30pm.
+For more information on CARE programs and services, call (805) 893-4613 or visit https://care.ucsb.edu/.

 Standing Together to End Sexual Assault Santa Barbara (STESA) advocates offer confidential support, medical and legal information, counseling and self-defense.
 They are available to meet in person or speak with students by phone 24 hours a day at (805) 564-3696.